bcmpinc/kobowriter/README.md

 - Menu is accessed with the *escape* button.
 You can change the keyboard layout to QWERTY here, create a new document, open an old one, or close the software.

 > Note that while USB-OTG is enabled, you won't be able to start the stock Kobo software.
 But you need to have it on in order to use the KoboWriter software.
 Changing the USB-OTG setting requires a restart.
 If you want to use your Kobo again as an e-reader, you have to *Disable USB-OTG*, turn the device off and on again and then press the *Nickel* button.

+### Installing fbdepth

+KoboWriter needs a small program called `fbdepth` to rotate the screen.
+Otherwise it will run in portrait mode.

+- Download the [FBInk](https://www.mobileread.com/forums/showthread.php?t=299110) build in the first post.
+- Connect your Kobo again.
+- Extract the `KoboRoot.tar.gz` in the zip file to the .kobo (hidden) directory.
+- Eject safely & restart

 ### Starting Kobo e-reader software
 - Turn on your Kobo